aogilvie/phonegap-plugin-googleGameServices/README.md

 phonegap-plugin-googleGameServices
 ==================================

+# !
+IN PROGRESS !

+This plugin is in very early development phase...

+##About

-Cordova plugin for Google Game Services
+Cordova plugin for Google Game Services.